vaultvision/docs/docs/source/concepts.md

 ## Typical OIDC Application to Authentication Provider Flow Strategy and Diagrams

-When implementing an OIDC Application to integrate with an Auth Provider, there are the following 6 impmentation flows to consider.
-2 flows each for: signup, login, logout
+When implementing an OIDC Application to integrate with an Auth Provider, there are the following six implementation flows to consider.
+Two flows each for: signup, login, logout
 - User starting a signup from the Application
 - User starting a login from the Application
 - User starting a logout from the Application